 We got too close to him, hidden as he was in the water, we entered his territory.
 We hurry up and respectfully pull away from his place and realize that yes, we got too close, and he got scared.
+And fear is sometimes expressed as aggression.
 We got out of the water and up on the beach bed.
 Stops, breathes, and sorts out what is our fear and what is his.
+And we thank the hippopotamus for we got to experience the pure, and purifying, power of fear in the body.
 It feels good to know that he marks his territory and that we next time can choose to cross the river with respect to his territory.
 Because we do not want the hippos any harm, nor any other beings, but sometimes we forget our size and power.

 I am grateful to, more and more, understand that sometimes, when I am unconscious, I enter other people’s territory, their space on earth.
 Unconsciously, I have also let others into my space so that in the end I did not know what is mine or other’s “space”, feelings, thoughts, etc. To expand the consciousness and to trust my body has been a long journey, a journey that will never end.
 There are always new meetings and opportunities for more expansion.
 But first I needed to understand that I have the right to my own “territory”, and how it is experienced in my body.
 The elephants taught me the meaning of being grounded, “Elephants stand their ground”.
 And we are not afraid to stand in our power, when needed.